-- Hard Skills – These skills are learned easily by an individual and are measured through quantifiable terms.
+- Hard Skills – These skills are learned easily by an individual and are measured in quantifiable terms.
 Examples under this category are mathematics, computer languages, and foreign languages.

 - Job Specific Skills – This information on the skills section is written in consideration of the requirements stated by the employer on the job description of the vacant job position posting.

-- Transferable Skills – This category comprise of the skills that is common to all types of job like planning, presentation, and teamwork.
+- Transferable Skills – This category comprises of the skills that are common to all types of a job like planning, presentation, and teamwork.

-Tips to Writing the Skills Section of a Resume
+3. Tips for Writing the Skills Section of a Resume

 - Enumerate the skills you have.
 Firstly, you should know the skills you know you have, including both the hard and soft skills.
 Look into printable resume templates for samples of the soft skills employers usually look for.